kooalaproductions/CS570_Assignment_1/a1/README.md

 make all
 ```

-This will create a executable file named bots.
+This will create a executable file named bots.exe

 ### Operating Instructions